DennyHo2020/Data-Visualizations-Showcase/README.md

 functionality.

 However, each project can be demo-ed on your own PC by:
-1. Dowloading the corresponding project folder to your PC
+1. Dowloading the corresponding project folder to your PC (ex: Marching Squares)
 2. Opening the index.html file with Google Chrome or any other popular browser by right clicking on it.